DaniellAngelo/P2-UniFacisa/Conteudos/Operadores.md

 Aritméticos: +, -, *, /, %

     int a =  1  +  1 ;    // o valor de a será 2
     a = a -  1 ;          // o valor de a será 1
     a = a *  10 ;         // o valor de a será 10
     a = a /  2 ;          // o valor de a será 5
-    a = a /  2 ;          // o valor de a será 2 (o inteiro inteiro apenas a parte inteira, desprezando um decimal
+    a = a /  2 ;          // o valor de a será 2 (apenas a parte inteira, desprezando a parte decimal)

-    int resto =  10  %  3 ; // o valor do resto será 1
+    int resto =  10  %  3 ; // o resto será 1

 Unários: ++, -, !